cyclus/cyclus.github.com/source/user/install_from_git.rst

 Installing |Cyclus| Using the GitHub Repository
 ================================================
 Installing Cyclus is a two step process.
 First get and compile the
-|Cyclus| core and then the Cyclus Additional Modules (Cycamore), which provides
+|Cyclus| core, then get and compile the Cyclus Additional Modules (Cycamore),
-nuclear fuel cycle facilities such the reactor, fuel fabrication facility, storage, etc.
+which provides nuclear fuel cycle facilities such the reactor, fuel fabrication facility, storage, etc.

 .. contents::